 Over time, as you become more self-aware, you can begin to challenge these self-sabotaging behaviours with compassion, in a practical way.

-One of the ways this process is encouraged in My Positivity Project is using personal affirmations, which these advocacy cards are designed to help you create.
+One of the ways this process was encouraged in My Positivity Project (the original physical product) was using positive affirmations, which the advocacy cards pictured below were designed to help you create.

 My Positivity Project